xtendui/xtendui/src/gatsby/markdown/hidden/tests/themes.md

 ## Themes

-Test move over other and then target should not change.
+Test move slightly over other and then target should not change with delay.

+Test direction and zIndex sequential activation and zIndex reset.

 <demo>
   <div class="gatsby_demo_item xt-toggle" data-iframe="iframe/themes/navigation/menu-navigation-v1">